Listening Sessions

 If you have questions about these sessions, please contact Melissa Villarreal melissa.villarreal@colorado.edu or Shelby Ross shelby.ross@colorado.edu.

-These sessions are organized by the Natural Hazards Center in collaboration with the Center for Native American and Indigenous Studies at the University of Colorado Boulder, the Rising Voices Center for Indigenous and Earth Sciences, and the William Averette Anderson Fund.
+These sessions were organized by the Natural Hazards Center in collaboration with the Center for Native American and Indigenous Studies at the University of Colorado Boulder, the Rising Voices Center for Indigenous and Earth Sciences, and the William Averette Anderson Fund.

 These listening sessions are based on work supported by the Centers for Disease Control and Prevention (CDC) through supplemental funding to the National Science Foundation (NSF Award #1635593).
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the CDC, NSF, or Natural Hazards Center.